Lube Lessons 1: The Truth About Glycerin

 ABOUT THE AUTHOR

 Rebecca Pinette-Dorin www.sexpositiverebecca.comRebecca Pinette-Dorin is a writer, activist, business-woman and educator who has been working in the sex industry since 2004.
-Currently, she is the North-American Sales Manager for EXSENS.
-Learn more at:
+Currently, she is the North-American Brand Manager for EXSENS.

 3 Responses